 It’s a short itinerary, it’s already the last day in Rome and even after exploring the major sites above, you still haven’t seen much of Rome … sigh.
 You just have to know this will be the case and be OK with it.

-For our last day we chose to visit Castel Sant’Angelo — a papal fortress, residence and prison at one point or another.
+For our last day we chose to visit Castel Sant’Angelo — used as a papal fortress, a residence and a prison at various points in time.
 This site also features prominently in Dan Brown’s thriller Angels & Demons.
 I thought this would be an exciting spot for a school-age boy.
-It may have been, with a good podcast or guide.
-We had neither and subsequently we didn’t engage successfully at this attraction.
+It might have been, with a good podcast or guide.
+We had neither, and thus we didn’t engage successfully at this attraction.
 It happens; lesson learned.
 That said, the view from the top of the tower is stupendous.

 I made up for the sightseeing malaise with a pedicab ride to Trastevere.
 Months later, I think my brain is still jiggling from riding over the cobblestone streets in historic Rome, but this was a very fun experience in a city with narrow streets and passageways (not as pleasant for Mom on the major roads with traffic).

 We spent our last afternoon wandering around Trastevere.
 This old neighborhood in Rome has many nooks and crannies.
-Some of it is gritty, but it feels authentic and is very different than any other part of the city.
-The Church of Santa Maria is one of the oldest in Rome and is in the heart of this area.
+Some of it is gritty, but it feels authentic and is very different from any other part of the city.
+The Church of Santa Maria in Trastevere is one of the oldest in Rome and lies at the heart of this area.

-Although this was my second visit to this church, I was unprepared for the magic of our visit.
+Although this was my second time seeing this church, I was unprepared for the magic of our visit.
 Every once in a while you visit a church when lights and candles illuminate the interior in a remarkable way — this was the case here, as the gold 12th-century mosaics glowed above us.
-Our son already suffers from “It’s just another church” fever, and in this case he was speechless too.
+Our son already suffers from “it’s just another church” fever, and in this case he was speechless too.

 Time to plan another trip to Rome.
-This time a weeklong stay is in order!
+This time a week-long stay is in order!
 If you’re visiting with older children, you’ll want to read our post about spending 3 days in Rome with teens.